Gwapile/Gwapile/README.md

 - 👀 I’m interested in Web development & Programming langauge...
 - 🌱 I’m currently learning ...
 - I had an expereience for two years now
-- 💞️ I’m looking to collaborate on ...learing
+- 💞️ I’m looking to collaborate on ...learning
 - I'm a student at Teofilo Kisanji University  based at Mbeya,Tanzania in Africa
 - Also am a Web developer/Front-End Language of designing a different website and dynamic website by using HTML,CSS, J'S,PHP BOOTSTRAP.
 - I had 24 years at all